 The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
 Treatment is directed at causes.
 If necessary, direct antiarrhythmic therapy, including antiarrhythmic drugs, cardioversion-defibrillation, implantable cardioverter-defibrillators (ICDs), pacemakers (and a special form of pacing, cardiac resynchronization therapy), catheter ablation, surgery, or a combination, is used.

 In some patients, the normal, orderly, sequential relationship between contraction of the cardiac chambers is disrupted (becomes dyssynchronous).
 Dyssynchrony may be

 Patients at risk for dyssynchrony include those with the following:

 Cardiac dyssynchrony can be suspected based on electrocardiogram (ECG) parameters (eg, left bundle branch block) and advanced echocardiography techniques (eg, tissue Doppler index, strain rate).

 Cardiac resynchronization therapy (CRT) involves use of a pacing system to resynchronize cardiac contraction.
 Such systems usually include a right atrial lead, right ventricular lead, and left ventricular lead.
 Leads may be placed transvenously or surgically via thoracotomy.

-In patients with heart failure who have New York Heart Association (NYHA) class II, III, or IV symptoms, CRT can reduce hospitalization for heart failure and reduce all-cause mortality.
+In patients with heart failure who have New York Heart Association (see table NYHA classification) class II, III, or IV symptoms, CRT can reduce hospitalization for heart failure and reduce all-cause mortality.
 However, there is little to no benefit in patients with permanent atrial fibrillation, right bundle branch block, nonspecific intraventricular conduction delay, or only mild prolongation of QRS duration (< 150 millisecond).